nullsora/CelestiaLauncher/README_EN.md

 ### Running

-After starting the software, you can go to the download (`下载`) page to download Grasscutter and its dependencies.
+After starting the software, you can go to the download (`安装`) page to download Grasscutter and its dependencies.
 You can also choose to use system environment variables in Preferences (`偏好设置`) .

 #### Download dependencies of Grasscutter